redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 *Bugs:*

-* Fixed a bug with loading the form builder form cache.
+* Fixed a bug with loading the form builder from cache.

 = 3.0.8 (11 October 2016) =